-C72 The relevant Corporate Director in consultation with the Monitoring Officer and the CFO is authorised to institute investigations under the Proceeds of Crime Act 2002 as amended (POCA) on behalf of the Council.

-- C73 The relevant Corporate Director will ensure that in relation to POCA investigations all statutory guidance is followed, including ensuring there is an appropriate, accredited financial investigator. - C74 Prosecutions under POCA must be jointly authorised by the CFO and the Monitoring Officer. - C75 Awards made to the authority under POCA incentive schemes or from asset recovery shall be applied first to the authority's costs in relation to the related investigation and prosecution and any statutory charges.
+- C68 The relevant Corporate Director in consultation with the Monitoring Officer and the CFO is authorised to institute investigations under the POCA on behalf of the Council. - C69 The relevant Corporate Director will ensure that in relation to POCA investigations all statutory guidance is followed, including ensuring there is an appropriate, accredited financial investigator. - C70 Prosecutions under POCA must be jointly authorised by the CFO and the Monitoring Officer. - C71 Awards made to the authority under POCA incentive schemes or from asset recovery shall be applied first to the Authority's costs in relation to the related investigation and prosecution and any statutory charges.
 The balance shall be used as determined by the MTFS and any statutory limitations.